jadenAB27-gif/program-3d/README.md

-# program-3-b-
+# program-3d
 C module 3

-EX NO:3-b) Check whether the given number is a armstrong number or not.
+EX NO:3-d) Check whether the given number is a armstrong number or not.

-Date:19/10/2025
+Date: 26/03/26
-Name: VASANTH S
+Name: JADEN SAMUEL ABRAHAM
-Ref no: 25017538
+Ref no: 25003451

 AIM:
 To write a C program to check whether a given number is a armstrong number or not.